leg100/etok/docs/content/docs/guides/state_backup.md

 Backup of state to cloud storage is supported.
 If enabled, every update to state is backed up to a cloud storage bucket.
 When a new workspace is created, the operator checks if a backup exists.
 If so, it is restored.

-Currently backups to either S3 or GCS buckets are supported.
+## Setup Cloud Storage

+First follow instructions for configuring backups for either GCS or S3:

 {{< tabs "backup" >}}
 {{< tab "GCS" >}}